DandelionSprout/Sims3Gamemods/AntiRacismAndCluelessSims/README.md

 •• "BeInLaundromat": 0 > -250<br>
 •• "BeInDiveBar": 0 > -250<br>
 •• "BeInCocktailLounge": 0 > -250<br>
-•• "BeInDanceClub": 0 > -250<br>
+•• "BeInDanceClub": 0 > -250<br><br>

 —————————————————————————<br>
-To-do: Idles info; run DisallowAutonomous, AllowOnCommunityLots, and AllowOnAllLots once again; possibly allow additional traits to Sponge Bath?; triple-check the codenames of traits, and hidden traits, and trait chips (Extremely important); check if SimBots can safely Sponge Bath<br><br>
+To-do: Idles info; run DisallowAutonomous, AllowOnCommunityLots, and AllowOnAllLots once again; triple-check the codenames of traits, and hidden traits, and trait chips (Extremely important)<br><br>

 Skipped due to complete inability to find info: Delay werewolf fullmoon transformation if at work; Allow additional species to use the Weather Stone.